preciofishbone/OmniaDocs/web-content-management/web-pages/comments-and-likes/index.rst

 .. image:: commentsandlikes.png

 It is possible for the end user to edit and delete a comment, made by the user, by clicking the edit pencil icon.
-Note!
-A Site Collection administrator can delete any comment.

 .. image:: commentsandlikeseditdelete.png

-A deleted comment will be replaced by a text showing who deleted the comment.
+If there are now answers to the comment it will just be removed.
+If there are answers, the  comment will be replaced with a text that states that it has been deleted and by whom.
+Everyone can delete their own comments.
+A Site Collection administrator can delete any comment.

 .. image:: commentsandlikescommentdeleted.png